 Incorporate what you read into your day.
 For example, if the characters are making cookies, try out a new cookie recipe together.

-While children are just building their literacy skills, it’s a great time to show them the basics of books, like titles, authors, and how to turn pages.
-Point to the title and author’s name, and read it out loud.
-As children get more used to this, you have them point to the title and author’s name.
+While children are just building their literacy skills, it’s a great time to show them the basics of books, like titles, authors, and when to turn the page.
+Point to the title and the author’s name, and read it out loud.
+As your child gets more used to this, have them point to the title and the author’s name.
 Also have them turn the pages as you read!

 Have Them Describe the Pictures